alexjercan/alexjercan.github.io/_setup/neovim.md

 # About

-This section assumes you are using a linux distro.
-Personally, I am using Ubuntu 🗿.

 Here you will learn how to configure neovim, a powerful and extensible text editor.
 We will explore various plugins, keybindings, and configurations that will smoothen your developer experience.